-4. According to the Amendment Regulation, do edible fungi only have MLs for lead and mercury?
+4. According to the Amendment Regulation, do edible fungionly have MLs for lead and mercury?

 According to the Codex food classification, edible fungi are vegetables.
-Therefore, MLs set for vegetables are also applicable to edible fungi.
-In other words, MLs applicable to edible fungi under the Amendment Regulation cover antimony, arsenic, cadmium, chromium, lead and mercury.
+Therefore, MLs set for vegetables are applicable to edible fungi unless otherwise specified.
+In other words, MLs applicable to vegetables under the Amendment Regulation in respect of antimony, arsenic, cadmium and chromium cover edible fungi.
+There are also specific MLs for edible fungi for lead and mercury.
 On the other hand, the ML of tin in canned food are also applicable to canned edible fungi products.
 As for dried edible fungi, use of conversion factor is generally appropriate in order to obtain a primary judgement of the levels of metallic contamination in these products (see paragraphs 2.9 to 2.13 for details).